This section deals with appealing First-tier Tribunal refusals at the Upper Tribunal.

 If your appeal is refused at the First-tier Tribunal, you can apply for permission to appeal at the Upper Tribunal if you think the First-tier Tribunal judge made an error in the way they applied the law in deciding your case.

 The Upper Tribunal is also where most asylum and immigration judicial reviews are now heard, but this section does not deal with judicial reviews.
-For information on judicial reviews at the Upper Tribunal, see the judicial review section.

 Examples of errors of law include: